As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 As a dairy product, sour cream also contains lactose (though in a smaller percentage and often counteracted with probiotics), which can irritate your pooch’s GI tract.

-Does Sour Cream Have Any Benefits For Dogs?
+Benefits of Sour Cream for Dogs: Does Sour Cream Have Any Benefits For Dogs?

 For us humans, sour cream is considered to be healthy.

 Unless you have lactose intolerance, sour cream can provide more energy (due to its high-fat content) and supply you with trace amounts of minerals like calcium, sodium, iron, and phosphorous.

 Some brands of sour cream also contain probiotics, which can help you ease an upset stomach.
 It is not much different for your dog, really.

 Unless your pooch has issues with dairy products in general, he can also enjoy the highlighted benefits of this amazing nom nom.

 But there is a small caveat: probiotics in sour cream aren’t canine-specific.

 So, while your dog may benefit from the microbes in typical sour cream, he can benefit more from doggy probiotics.

 Moderation is Key

 As aforementioned, feeding your dog small amounts of sour cream shouldn’t cause any substantive health problems.